Associate Director, Human Resources (Workplace Relations)

-Planning and budget guidelines, released prior to each planning and budget round by the Division of Resources, provide further details of this process.This policy addresses the workforce planning process and management requirements at QUT.
+Planning and budget guidelines, released prior to each planning and budget round by the Finance Business Solutions Division, provide further details of this process.This policy addresses the workforce planning process and management requirements at QUT.

 A University Workforce Plan is released at the time of the planning and budget round to assist senior managers when formulating plans at a faculty / divisional level.
 The University Workforce Plan provides a description of current University workforce attributes and trends, attributes of a desired future University workforce consistent with University top level plans, strategies to attain this workforce and a clear set of parameters from which to manage the workforce.